When “Working on the Relationship” Isn’t the Fix

 But what happens when this actually makes things worse?

 One of my coaching clients* felt frustrated with an employee who wasn’t pulling his weight.
-Knowing he had some challenges at home, she responded by listening more, taking on extra tasks, and staying late to be supportive.
+Knowing her employee had challenges at home, my client responded by listening more, taking on extra tasks, and staying late to be supportive.

 It didn’t.

-Instead of helping, it amplified friction and gradually cost her the team’s trust.
+Instead of helping, her good intentions amplified friction and gradually cost her the team’s trust.

 The Relational Trap

-What my client experienced is what I call the Relational Trap: the moment a high-empathy leader tries to solve a structural problem with more warmth, connection, or empathy.
+What my client experienced is what I call the Relational Trap: the moment a high-empathy manager tries to solve a “structural” problem with more warmth, connection, or empathy.

-This is where the trap closes—any strength overused becomes a liability.
-By over-relying on emotional intelligence, we may overlook the deeper structural dynamics creating strain.
+This is where the trap closes: any strength overused becomes a liability.
+By over-relying on emotional intelligence, we may overlook the more practical structural dynamics creating strain.

 And yes, great relationships at work have immense value.
 Research from Gallup even shows that having a “best friend at work” increases engagement and productivity.
-But when a relationship-building talent is over-indexed, every issue can start to look like a chance to deepen the bond.
+But when a relationship-building talent is over-indexed, every issue seems like a threat to the bond.

 Professional relationships emerge from roles, goals, authority, and agreements.
-When those are unclear, tension emerges—even when goodwill is present.
+When these structural elements are unclear, tension emerges—even when you care deeply for your team.

-Trying to solve a structural issue with more empathy can mask:
+Trying to solve a structural issue with more empathy or “deeper connection” can mask:

-Over time, structural gaps erode collaboration and performance.
+Over time, these structural gaps erode collaboration and performance.

 For my client, this this led to having a difficult conversation with her team member, and reassigning roles to create a more sustainable soution for everyone.
 At first, she feared appearing uncaring or "cold".
 Paradoxically, clarifying structure was what everyone needed to move forward and begin rebuilding trust.